 I – What does it mean by Magento 2 Error 500?

 When you enter an exact URL into the address bar or click a link on a website, you request the server to show you a page.
 Presently, for some reason, the server can’t return the requested page and notifies you that you are facing an internal server error.

-Magento internal server error 500 is a general HTTP status code in which something has gone wrong with the site’s server but the server could not identify what the exact issue is.
+Magento internal server error 500 (Magento 500 error) is a general HTTP status code in which something has gone wrong with the site’s server, but the server could not identify what the exact issue is.

-To understand a Magento internal server error 500, it’s necessary to check the server error logs to get more information.
-Foremost, you need to enable the Developer Mode, which allows you to debug Magento and see detail exceptions on your error page, not just error messages such as:
+It’s necessary to check the server error logs to get more information to understand a Magento internal server error 500.
+Foremost, you need to enable the Developer Mode, which allows you to debug Magento and see detailed exceptions on your error page, not just error messages such as:

 - There has been an error processing your request